 - Massive panoramas, featuring 20-30 42.3MP files, are stitched surprisingly quickly and without crashing Photoshop

-Beyond its performance, the laptop also has some amazing features that creators will love.
+Beyond its performance, the laptop also has some fantastic features that creators will love.
 The Dell PremierColor tool is incredible.
-I took a few minutes to set mine up so that it defaults to Adobe RGB in Photoshop/lightroom, sRGB in Chrome and Photos, and ImageRec.709 in Premiere Pro.
-This allows me to edit my content in its ideal color space and preview how it will look online.
+I took a few minutes to set mine up so that it defaults to Adobe RGB in Photoshop/Lightroom, sRGB in Chrome and Photos, and ImageRec.709 in Premiere Pro.
+This allows me to edit my content in its ideal colour space and preview how it will look online.
 This tool cannot be overlooked, as it provides a consistency that creatives should demand.

 At home vs on the Road

 When I travel, I do not carry any accessories.
 I find the trackpad and keyboard more than enough to work comfortably.
 At home, it’s a wildly different story.
-To maximize my work efficiency, I’ve essentially converted the laptop into a desktop by tethering it with a BENQ 27” 4k PhotoVue Photographer Monitor (SW271).
-In this configuration, I also use the Dell Premier Wireless Keyboard and Mouse (KM717).
+I’ve essentially converted the laptop into a desktop to maximize my work efficiency by tethering it with a BENQ 27″ 4k PhotoVue Photographer Monitor (SW271).
+I also use the Dell Premier Wireless Keyboard and Mouse (KM717) in this configuration.

 The result is stunning.
 With dual 4k monitors, I have more screen space than ever to stay organized and work efficiently.
-Whenever I do not need dual screens, I can simply close the laptop and keep working on the external display.
+Whenever I do not need dual screens, I can simply close the laptop and work on the external display.

 This computer is not for everyone.
 Depending on how you travel, you might need to consider a smaller laptop.
-If you only edit in your studio, you might consider a more powerful desktop build.
-But if, like myself and many creatives, you work from home one week and on the road the next, this might be the ideal one-computer solution.
+You might want a more powerful desktop build if you only edit in your studio.
+But if like myself and many creatives, you work from home one week and on the road the next, this might be the ideal one-computer solution.
 I know it sped up my entire workflow.